 Burton started soup kitchens in poor Black areas, but eventually she began to feel that even that was not enough.
 This is when she became involved in the Black Sash in 1965.
 Black Sash was an anti-apartheid organisation that comprised of mostly White middle class women.
 The apartheid government and most White people were against the organisation, and felt very threatened by it.
 Things became even harder for the organisation in the 1970s with the emergence of the Black Consciousness Movement (BCM).
 With BCM emerged a sense of black pride and a belief that only Black people can bring about their own freedom.
 This meant that the Black Sash would begin to experience some resistance from some Black people as well.
 Despite the odds, the organisation continued and became quite successful in its endeavours.
-Burton became president of the Black Sash from 1986 to 1990.
+Burton became president of the Black Sash from 1980s and a commissioner of the Truth and Reconciliation Commission in the 1990s.

 • Black Sash Our History [online] Available at: blacksash.org.za [Accessed 14 May 2012]